Stillwater’s Rob Walker: The Technician

 The military base that shaped Rob's childhood in Warner Robins was not an abstraction in his family.
 It was the living context of his father's life, and his father's life was extraordinary in ways Rob is still absorbing.

 John David Walker Sr. came of age at exactly the wrong, and right, moment in American history.
-He entered the Army Air Corps in 1940, before the Air Force existed as a separate branch, before the United States had officially entered the war, and his first assignment brought him to Robins Field for all of two days.
+He entered the Army Air Corps in 1940, before the Air Force existed as a separate branch, before the United States had officially entered the World War II, and his first assignment brought him to Robins Field for a time.
 What followed was twenty-eight years of military service that took him everywhere history was being made.
+But his sights were set on returning to Robins one day.

 Then there was Amsterdam.